Adler-real/Better_ContentWarning/README.md

 - You have now 4 Inventory Slots!

-- You can Push Your Friends with Holding `E`!
+- You can Push Your Friends by Holding `E`!

   - Please set in the ingame settings under `Modded` the option `Shove Enemies` to `No`